The Building Act

 The Building Act empowers territorial authorities (usually local councils) to control building activity in their district.
 Territorial authorities must be accredited and registered as building consent authorities (BCAs) in order to carry out building consent authority functions.
 A private organisation can also attain registration as a BCA provided it can demonstrate adequate means.
 The Building Amendment Act 2013 introduced a risk-based consenting system.

 The following sections of the Building Act have implications for the seismic resilience of existing buildings:

 - Sections 112 and 113 cover buildings undergoing alteration, including buildings with an intended remaining life of less than 50 years.

 - Section 115 provides requirements for buildings where a change of use is proposed.

-- Section 122 and associated regulations define what constitutes an earthquake-prone building.
+- Section 133AB and associated regulations define an ‘earthquake-prone building’.